ychuzevi/articles/consul/discovery_with_consul_01.md

 But at that time, Criteo was starting to use Mesos in order to launch containerized apps on common hardware.
 It means that our deployment infrastructure (Chef) which was used to provision Mesos machines no longer had any knowledge about applications running on those machines.

-The advantage of virtualization of infrastructure is to provide a way to quickly re-use hardware to run various workloads.
+One advantage of infrastructure virtualization is to provide a way to quickly re-use hardware to run various workloads.
 This is pretty cool because it brings the following benefits:

  - ability to run different workloads at the same time on a machine, think about an application consuming 75% of memory while using 10% of CPU and another using 10% of memory and using 60% of CPU, those 2 apps might be collocated on a single hardware and run smoothly on a single machine.
  It has always been hard to do so historically because several applications tend to "pollute" filesystems and/or take the whole resources of the machine when something goes bad.
 But with the democratization of containerization, it is now possible on modern operating systems to provide some real isolation for most resources.